-- Stop and check on patient. - Say "I see your call light is on, can I help you?" - If it is something that requires a nurse or aide tell patient "Ok, my name is with (Dept.) let me get someone to help you" and tell nurse or aide what patient needs. - If it is something you can help with (blanket, ice, turn air up/down, etc.) Please help patient if you can (increases patient trust)
+- Notice the call-light on & stop to check on the Patient. - Say: "I see your call-light is on, may I help you?" - If it something that requires a nurse or aide, tell the Patient: "Ok, my name is from department.
+Let me get someone to help you."
+(Tell nurse or aide what the Patient needs.) - If it is something you can help with, please do, (ex. blanket, ice, turn air up/down, etc.) - Please help patient if you can because this increases trust and reliability.